Chalishevia

-Chalishevia is an extinct genus of erythrosuchid archosauriform from the Ladinian Bukobay Formation of Russia (Orenburg Oblast).
-Though it is only known from a few fragmentary skull bones, the skull is estimated to be around 80 centimeters long, making it one of the largest erythrosuchids known.
+Chalishevia is an extinct genus of erythrosuchid archosauriform (quadrupedal, large-headed terrestrial carnivore) from the Ladinian Bukobay Formation of Russia (Orenburg Oblast), likely making it the youngest known erythrosuchid in the geological time scale.
+Though it is only known from some fragmentary cranial material, the skull is estimated to be around 80 centimeters long, making it one of the largest erythrosuchids known.